Comparing F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE)

-F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the better stock?
-We will compare the two companies based on the strength of their profitability, analyst recommendations, valuation, institutional ownership, dividends, earnings and risk.
+SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior business?
+We will compare the two companies based on the strength of their dividends, analyst recommendations, earnings, risk, profitability, valuation and institutional ownership.

-This is a breakdown of current ratings and target prices for F45 Training and SiteOne Landscape Supply, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for SiteOne Landscape Supply and F45 Training, as reported by MarketBeat.com.

 |Sell Ratings